 - How long does it take?

 We do our best to deliver written second opinions as quickly as possible.
-The time frame depends on how quickly Grand Rounds is able to obtain all medical records relevant to your child’s case.
+The time frame depends on how quickly Included Health is able to obtain all medical records relevant to your child’s case.
 After these are collected, most people receive the written second opinion within five to seven business days, depending on the complexity of the case and availability of the specialist best suited to review it.

 - How much does it cost?